 “The presence of these boats themselves can change [the whales’] behavior and reduce their feeding activity,” MacDuffee said.

-In a press release from the Department of Finance in Canada, the government said the pipeline expansion project will create thousands of jobs and enable Canadian resources to be sold to international markets.
+the government said the pipeline expansion project will create thousands of jobs and enable Canadian resources to be sold to international markets.
 The press release explained that further pipeline construction would increase the amount of oil being sold and help grow the economy.

 Although the Canadian government intends to become only a short-term owner of the project, they explained that investment in such a project will benefit Kinder Morgan shareholders and the Canadian economy.

-According to Canada’s National Energy Board, dozens of legal challenges have been filed by cities and individuals against the Trans Mountain Pipeline since the idea of purchasing it was brought up by the government.
+, dozens of legal challenges have been filed by cities and individuals against the Trans Mountain Pipeline since the idea of purchasing it was brought up by the government.

 MacDuffee said moving forward, activists must continue to raise concerns.
 Americans should voice their opposition and get U.S. officials to properly pressure the Canadian government not to build this pipeline, MacDuffee said.

 “A spill up here [in Canada] can be just as catastrophic for the whales in Puget Sound as in Canada,” she said.

 Washington Governor Jay Inslee voiced his disapproval of the pipeline expansion and called on the Canadian government to rethink the recent agreement.

 It is with great disappointment that we view this proposal.
 The pipeline expansion would take us backward in profoundly damaging ways.
 It does not have the support of Washington state,” Inslee said in the piece.